As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - In a large bowl, toss together the flour, baking powder, salt, and mini chocolate chips.

-- Add the wet ingredients to the dry ingredients and gently mix with a large wooden spoon or sturdy rubber spatula until everything is combined.
+- Add the wet ingredients to the dry ingredients and gently mix with a large wooden spoon or sturdy rubber spatula until everything starts to come together.
+Mixture will be crumbly.
+This is ok.
+It will come together in the next step.

 - Bake dough slab for 20-22 minutes, or until the top and sides of the slab are lightly browned.
 Remove from the oven, but do not turn off the heat.
 Place baking sheet on a wire rack and allow to cool for 10 minutes.